Iraqi Jews in Israel: Politics

-Party Politics in Early Israel (1950-1970)
+Party politics in early Israel (1950–1970)

 In the years following their arrival, many Iraqi Jews took a proactive stance in Israeli politics.
 Many joined established parties.
 Mapai, the Workers' Party of Israel, held a special section for Iraqi Jews.
 Others joined Maki (political party), the Israeli Communist Party, the only non-Zionist party of the country, in accordance to their political actions in Iraq, where many were members of the ICP.
 Within Maki, Iraqi Jewish partisans heavily criticised the state of Israel for its treatment of the Iraqi Jews and accused it of creating the conditions for their expulsion from Iraq.
 In accordance to the non-Zionist beliefs of the party, they rejected Israeli ethno-nationalism, as well as Iraqi anti-semitism and fascism.
 Aiming for further representation in the core institutions of the State of Israel, Iraqi Jews established the Association of Aram Naharayim.
 They hoped to fight the discrimination faced by Iraqi Jews within Israel, and promote Iraqi Jews to positions of influence, including local municipalities, the Israeli Parliament (the Knesset), and agencies such as the Histadrut.

-Right-Wing Turn (1977)
+Right-wing rurn (1977)

 The election of the right-wing Likud Party in Israel in 1977, for the first time winning over the Labour party, was in part attributed to the voting behaviour of the Mizrahim, including Iraqi Jews.
 Before the 1977, Mizrahi Jews had voted in majority for the Israeli Labour Party and other affiliated left-leaning parties.
 In part, the Mirzahi bloc's vote for the right-wing parties can be attributed to frustration with the state of Israel's treatment of the Mizrahim, the Labour Party being seen as an extension of the state.
 As such, it is sometimes referred to as a 'protest vote'.
 In other parts, the vote represented a wider disillusionment with the Zionist ideals of the Labour Party in the aftermath of the Yom Kippur War.
 This voting behaviour was a shock to the Labour movement, which had dominated Israeli politics since the creation of the state.

 The 1970s showed the emergence of a Mizrahi middle class, which included second-generation Iraqi Jewish immigrants who were born and raised in Israel.
 This new class had achieved a higher economic and social status, and further assimilation into Israeli society.